 - Keep your stuff safe.
 The behavior is hard to control, so it might be easier to re-organizing your life.
 Anything fragile, such as vases, photo frames, smartphones, etc. are better on shelves that are not accessible to cats.
 Better lock everything up to be sure.

 - Provide your cat attention and activities.
 There are plenty of ways to do it with and without your involvement.
 You can play with your cat, set up puzzle feeders, use solo play toys, electronic toys, put cat trees in your house and other.
-The more activity and attention your cat gets, the less likely he is to beg for them by doing nasty things.
+The more activity and attention your cat gets, the less likely he is to do nasty things.

 - Ignore incidents.
-Since your cat knocks things off in order to get attention, your biggest revenge, instead of getting back at him, is to ignore it.
-We know the frustration, but keep quiet, clean everything up without a word and you will be the one who will have a final laugh.
-Eventually he will stop doing this pointless act, though in practice it takes time and many shattered things, and give result only in combination with other strategies mentioned here.
+Since your cat knocks things off to get attention, your biggest revenge, instead of getting back at him, is to ignore it.
+We know the frustration, but keep quiet, clean everything up without a word, and you will be the one who will have the last laugh.
+Eventually, he will stop doing this pointless act, though in practice it takes time and many shattered things, and give result only in combination with other strategies mentioned here.